jessepav/lacygoill-wiki-backup/terminal/console.md

 ---

-Note that each program you use may have its own colorscheme: ls, zsh-syntax-highlighting, ...
+Note that each program you use may have its own color scheme: ls, zsh-syntax-highlighting, ...

 You may need to also tweak them so that the text they print is readable.